pss959/EasyMaker3D/PublicDoc/docs/UserGuide/Panels.rst

 selected :ref:`Tapered models <ug-converted-models>`.
 The panel initially shows the current axis and profile of the :ref:`primary selection
 <ug-selection>`.
 Any changes made in the panel are applied to all selected
 Tapered models; the models update in real time as the taper is edited.
+In this image, the taper profile is applied in the Z axis (up) direction to a Sphere model.

 The taper profile is used to scale the vertices of each Tapered model along the specified axis.
 The position of each point in the taper profile defines how much to scale the vertices.
 A point all the way to the left scales by 0 and a point all the way to the right scales by 1.
-Note that only the top and bottom profile points may scale by 0; otherwise the resulting mesh would be invalid.
+Note that only the top and bottom profile points are allowed to scale by 0; otherwise the resulting mesh would be invalid.

 |block-image|